Termination of Approval of Foster Carers and Supported Lodgings Carers

 Should a foster carer who has resigned want to foster again, their suitability would need to be reassessed in line with the 2011 Fostering Regulations (Amendments to the Children Act 1989 Guidance and Regulations (2013)).

-If the foster carers resigns and/or agrees with the Fostering Service's recommendation to terminate their approval following standard of care concern, a referral can be made to the Fostering panel on the Team managers discretion.
+If the foster carers resigns and/or agrees with the Fostering Service's recommendation to terminate their approval following standard of care concern, a referral can be made to the Fostering panel on the Team managers discretion, however the review will need to be presented to panel whilst the Foster carers are still approved as foster carers.
 See Fostering Panel Procedure for more information.

 Notification of resignations can be presented to Fostering panel on the managers discretion, for notification purposes only.

-The formal de-registration letter and Termination of approval form must be recorded on the carer's file and the file closed.
+The formal de-registration letter/email must be recorded on the carer's file and the file closed.